BennyN24/Asopets-petcare/replit.md

-# VetBB - Pet Care Management System
+# ASOPETS - Pet Care Management System

 ## Overview

-VetBB is a comprehensive pet care management application built as a full-stack web application with a mobile-first design.
+ASOPETS is a comprehensive pet care management application built as a full-stack web application with a mobile-first design.
 The system allows pet owners to manage their pets' medical records, track vaccinations, schedule reminders, and maintain complete health histories.
 The application uses modern web technologies with a focus on simplicity and user experience.

 ## System Architecture